Just-Koby/Just-Koby/README.md

 **[🌸]**

-This github is for my fictkin Koby, when i am him i can have a switch in personalities, for example:While I do allow flirting or saying nsfw jokes, if im Koby at the moment I will get uncomfortable..
+This github is for my fictkin Koby, when I shifted to him mentally I can have a switch in personalities and mindset, for example:While I do allow flirting or saying nsfw jokes, if I kinshift into Koby I will get uncomfortable..
 Please respect my opinion ^_^ .
-Call me Koby instead of Noven when im using this github.
+Call me Koby instead of Nagi when im using this github.

 ------